March 20, 2019 by

-At Home Independent Living has found that one of the most successful ways to persuade aging parents to take care of themselves is through their adult children sharing what it means to them.
+At Home Independent Living has found that one of the most successful ways for encouraging aging parents to take care of themselves is through their adult children sharing what it means to them.
 Our parents have cared for us all of our lives, and want what is best for us.
 Sharing your point of view can go a long way towards convincing them of the necessity and ultimately helping them to stay healthy.
 For instance, try initiating the conversation like this:

 “Mom, the pain you’ve been having in your wrist is really concerning me.
 Can we go and have that looked at so that I can stop worrying?”

-You may be surprised at how readily your aging parent will agree, knowing that it will help you.
-If you continue to struggle with helping your loved one understand the need for appropriate medical care, call on At Home Independent Living’s caregivers in Syracuse, NY and the surrounding areas.
+You may be surprised at how readily a loved one will agree, knowing that it will help you.
+If you continue to struggle with encouraging aging parents to understand the need for appropriate medical care, call on At Home Independent Living’s caregivers in Syracuse, NY and the surrounding areas.
 We’re experienced in helping families navigate the often difficult transition to accepting help at home, and sometimes the recommendation of a professional, non-objective third party can make a world of difference in easing concerns and shifting the focus to the many positives of home care.
 Contact us online or call us any time at (315) 579-HOME (4663).